DATES, TIMES & TICKETS

 In this workshop, participants aim to gain an understanding of choreographing for the camera and the choreography of the camera when recording dance for all screens.
 This experiential, hands-on workshop requires all participants to choreograph, dance, and film.
 Focusing on single-shot (one long take) filmmaking, the duet of the camera and the dance will create a firm understanding of the interaction between the two, enabling participants to create work without complicated editing.

 Additional information: Visit vimeo.com/180377984 for an example of single-shot.
-Experience as dancers is required.

 Limited to 8 participants.
 NOTE: Registration is closed for this workshop.
 The 8 slots have been filled.